What is building control?

 Building control surveyors ensure that the design and construction of buildings comply with building regulations and other legislation.
-Building control surveyors work on new and altered buildings, focusing on areas including fire safety, energy conservation and structural stability.
+Building control surveyors work on new and altered buildings, focusing on areas including fire safety, energy conservation, structural stability and disabled access.

 The job can be an active one, visiting and inspecting building sites while construction is in progress, testing works, writing reports and issuing appropriate certification.

 Split between office and site work, often with frequent regional travel.

 An RICS accredited degree is often required, and opportunities to work and study towards a degree may be available.

 Is it for you?